 Mezzo-soprano Rachel Abrams has been lauded as a standout for her vivid portrayals, rich vocal timbre, beautiful blend, and dynamic stage presence on operatic and concert stages throughout the United States.
 A native of Stockton, California, Rachel now lives in West Hartford, Connecticut where she performs opera, oratorio, art song, and new music.

-During the summer of 2019, Ms. Abrams was a young artist with Finger Lakes Opera in Canandaigua, New York where she performed the role of the Giant’s Wife in Finger Lakes Opera’s outreach program of Jack and the Beanstalk; was a featured soloist in opera scenes and arias with the Finger Lakes Opera Orchestra; performed in opera scenes from Der Rosenkavalier and Cosi fan tutte, and sang in the ensemble of FLO’s mainstage production of La Bohème.
+In the summer of 2019, Ms. Abrams was a young artist with Finger Lakes Opera in upstate New York where she performed the role of the Giant’s Wife in their outreach program of Jack and the Beanstalk; was a featured soloist in opera scenes and arias with the Finger Lakes Opera Orchestra; performed in opera scenes from Der Rosenkavalier and Cosi fan tutte, and sang in the ensemble of FLO’s mainstage production of La Bohème.

 In the summer of 2017, Rachel joined the Nahant Music Festival as an Apprentice Artist where she was featured as the alto soloist in Bach Cantata BWV 94 accompanied by members of the Emmanuel Music Orchestra, performed the role of Cousin Hebe in HMS Pinafore, and sang in the world premiere of Nahant Calling, a song cycle by Francine Trester.
 In 2012, Ms. Abrams was a sponsored young artist with Winter Opera St. Louis where she performed the role of Echo in Ariadne auf Naxos and performed in the Rodgers and Hammerstein musical review: A Grand Night for Singing.

-Favorite roles include Sesto in Giulio Cesare in Egitto, the title role in Dido and Aeneas, Donna Elvira in Don Giovanni, Mércedès in Carmen, Third Lady in The Magic Flute, and the title role in Gilbert and Sullivan’s Iolanthe.
-Ms. Abrams has also performed with Salt Marsh Opera, Berkshire Opera Festival, Opera Theater of Connecticut, NEMPAC Opera Project in Boston, Connecticut Virtuosi Chamber Orchestra, VOX New England, Cambridge Chamber Ensemble, Opera Connecticut, Hartford Opera Theater, Opera Fort Collins, Loveland Opera Theatre, Southern Illinois Music Festival, Union Avenue Opera, and with the St. Louis Symphony as a member of the St. Louis Symphony Chorus.
+Her favorite roles include Sesto in Giulio Cesare in Egitto, the title role in Dido and Aeneas, Donna Elvira in Don Giovanni, Mércedès in Carmen, Third Lady in The Magic Flute, and the title role in Gilbert and Sullivan’s Iolanthe.
+Ms. Abrams has also performed with Salt Marsh Opera, Berkshire Opera Festival, Opera Theater of Connecticut, NEMPAC Opera Project in Boston, Connecticut Virtuosi Chamber Orchestra, VOX New England, Cambridge Chamber Ensemble, Opera Connecticut, Hartford Independent Chamber Orchestra, Hartford Opera Theater, Opera Fort Collins, Loveland Opera Theatre, Southern Illinois Music Festival, Union Avenue Opera, and with the St. Louis Symphony as a member of the St. Louis Symphony Chorus.

-Ms. Abrams has performed as the alto soloist in iconic oratorios such as: Handel’s Messiah with the Concert Choir of Northeastern Connecticut; Cappella Cantorum’s Masterwork Chorus and Orchestra; and the Old Lyme Congregational Church Choir, Vivaldi’s Gloria with the Stamford Chorale, Mendelssohn’s Elijah with Cappella Cantorum’s Masterwork Chorus and Orchestra; the Southeastern Missouri Chamber Orchestra, Mozart’s Requiem with the Masterworks Chorale in Lexington; Cappella Cantorum Masterwork Chorus/Con Brio Choral Society SummerSings, Vivaldi’s Magnificat with the Stamford Chorale.
+Ms. Abrams has performed as the alto soloist in iconic oratorios such as: Handel’s Messiah (Concert Choir of Northeastern Connecticut; Cappella Cantorum’s Masterwork Chorus and Orchestra; and the Old Lyme Congregational Church Choir), Vivaldi’s Gloria (Stamford Chorale; Southeastern Missouri Chamber Orchestra), Mendelssohn’s Elijah (Cappella Cantorum’s Masterwork Chorus and Orchestra; East Central Concert Choir), Mozart’s Requiem (Masterworks Chorale in Lexington, Massachusetts; Cappella Cantorum Masterwork Chorus/Con Brio Choral Society SummerSings) Vivaldi’s Magnificat (Stamford Chorale), and Pergolesi’s Stabat Mater (St. James Episcopal Church in Farmington, Connecticut).
 She has also performed the alto solos in Bach cantata BWV 213 (Hercules) with period instruments as part of Avon Congregational Church’s 2017-2018 concert series.